-Many people ask, what is thought leadership, and usually get a woolly answer such as it builds trust, authority, and it opens doors to partnerships and opportunity.
+Many people ask, “what is thought leadership?”, and usually get a woolly answer, such as it builds trust, authority, and it opens doors to partnerships and opportunity.

 Thought Leadership Vs Content Marketing

-But thought leadership is not the same as content marketing.
+Thought leadership is not the same as content marketing.
 Anyone can churn out a blog for their website or send a newsletter to their client list.
 Content marketing is a product, thought leadership is a strategy to create content that truly adds value to the people who consume it.
 It can offer guidance, provide new insights, instigate fresh thinking.
-It has the power to influence opinion, inspire leaders to do better, encourage companies to address problems.
+It has the power to influence opinion, inspire leaders to do better, and encourage companies to address problems.
 And, for the thought leaders, it brings a prestigious reputation that will last the test of time.

 The Value of Earned Media

 It goes without saying that a third party platform is a better way to showcase your expertise than owned media channels (such as a blog or social media).
-When your audience see that you’ve been published, it gives a stamp of approval.
+When your audience sees that you’ve been published, it gives a stamp of approval.
 Prestigious content leads to prestigious leads.
 And quality platforms come with a google ranking, which puts you on the radar ahead of rivals doing similar things to you.

 This doesn’t mean the personal blog is dead.
 To increase your authority as a thought leader to your maximum potential you should aim to get your thought leadership content on a combination of platforms – getting quoted in the consumer media, writing an op-ed in your industry press, going onto a podcast, as well as your own SEO optimised blog.
 Getting a mix means building a buzz.